 - Eye protectors for dust protection

-Category III: Includes PPE products that may cause serious consequences such as death or irreversible damage to health.
-For example:
+It includes PPE products that protect from risks that may cause serious consequences such as death or irreversible damage to health.
+For example

 - Eye protectors for use at high temperatures